Restaurant Manager Salary

 List of Duties for the Restaurant General Manager

 When it comes to this position, flexibility is the ingredient to success.
-The best managers quickly adapt between the dining room and the kitchen and will balance the different needs.
-In the front of the house, the GM checks in with customers and generally oversees the dining room.
-In the back-of-the-house, they oversee food prep and ensure the restaurant complies with all health and safety regulations.
+The best restaurant general managers quickly adapt between the dining room and the kitchen while balancing different priorities.
+In the front of the house, the general manager ensures exceptional customer service.
+In the back-of-house, they oversee food safety, inventory management, and ensure the restaurant complies with all health and safety regulations.

 Manage employees